 If the problem persists, roll up your sleeves, get a notebook, and let’s start troubleshooting!

-As you’ll see later on, some problems will require a professional to fix them.
+As you’ll see later on, some problems will require a professional (get a quote here) to fix them.

 They will be able to reach a faster diagnosis if you provided a detailed description of the issue instead of just saying “my car squeaks”.

 So, here are the things you need to describe:

 Now we’re ready to carry on with the troubleshooting.